thiagocharao/avidity-marvel-test/README.md

 - Open Avidity.MarvelTest.sln (Xamarin Studio or Visual Studio)
 - Restore Packages of the solution, do not Update, just restore them.
 - Run it
+- I put a specific story as it was described in the task, but you can change it using the URL (e.g http://localhost/?storyID=21593)
+- 21594, 21595

 About the architecture...
 --------